joesonw/benthos/website/docs/components/inputs/file.md

   path: ""
 ```

-The file type reads input from a file.
-If multipart is set to false each line
-is read as a separate message.
-If multipart is set to true each line is read as
+Reads a file, where each line is processed as an individual message.
-a message part, and an empty line indicates the end of a message.

-If the delimiter field is left empty then line feed (\n) is used.

 ## Fields

+### `path`

+`string` A path pointing to a file on disk.
+### `multipart`

+`bool` If set `true` each line is read as a message part, and an empty line
+indicates the end of a message batch, and only then is the batch flushed
+downstream.
+### `max_buffer`

+`number` Must be larger than the largest line of the target file.
 ### `delimiter`

-Sorry!
-This field is currently undocumented.

-### `max_buffer`

-Sorry!
-This field is currently undocumented.

-### `multipart`

-Sorry!
-This field is currently undocumented.

-### `path`

-Sorry!
-This field is currently undocumented.
+`string` A string that indicates the end of a message within the target file.
+If left
+empty then line feed (\n) is used.